ARE YOU AWARE OF THE RISKS ?

 Exposure to silica dust can cause serious health problems and may lead to an early death.
 By breathing it in, your workers could develop the following lung diseases:

-- Silicosis: Silicosis makes breathing more difficult and increases the risk of lung infections.
-Silicosis usually follows exposure over many years, but extremely high exposures can lead rapidly to ill health.
+- Silicosis: This disease makes breathing more difficult and increases the risk of lung infections.
+Silicosis usually follows exposure to RCS over many years, but extremely high exposures can lead rapidly to ill health.

-- Chronic obstructive pulmonary disease (COPD): COPD is a group of lung diseases, including bronchitis and emphysema, resulting in severe breathlessness, prolonged coughing and chronic disability.
+- Chronic obstructive pulmonary disease (COPD): This is a group of lung diseases, including bronchitis and emphysema, resulting in severe breathlessness, prolonged coughing and chronic disability.

-- Lung cancer: Heavy and prolonged exposure to RCS dust can cause lung cancer.
+- Lung cancer: This is one of the most common and serious types of cancer.
+Heavy and prolonged exposure to RCS dust can cause lung cancer